KaushalVasava/Tasks/README.md

 This tasks app has categories to categorize your tasks according to your needs and it is colorful so you can easily manage and distinguish it.
 There are five colors Blue, Green, Pink, Yellow, and Purple.

 🔗🌐📞Link to Open URL and Call:
-You can directly open website from your tasks and directly call to someone using this functionality.
+You can directly open the website from your tasks and directly call someone using this functionality.

 📈 Progress View:
 The My Tasks app has this unique feature.
-Progress view is useful when you want to get every task update.
+Progress view is useful when you want to get every task updated.
 - The progress view shows your task's progress in percentage.
 - You can make sub-tasks for your tasks or to-do and get notifications when you want.
 Progress view gives you details of task progress how many tasks or sub-tasks are completed and how many are pending.
-Go to settings and make sure you enabled the ‘Show tasks progress of individual task’ feature.
+Go to settings and make sure you enable the ‘Show tasks progress of individual task’ feature.

 🌐 Multi-Language supports:
 This Tasks app supports multiple languages such as African, Arabic, Bengali, Chinese, Dutch, English, French, Greek, German, Hindi, Italian, Indonesian, Japanese, Korean, Portuguese, Russian, Spanish, Turkish, and Urdu.